Russell Aitken (RAF officer): Later life

 After the war, Aitken remained in the RAF, his commission being made permanent in March 1946.
 He commanded an air station in Burma and at one stage was posted to the Air Ministry, working in the personnel office.
-He retired from the RAF in 1957, having attained the rank of group captain.
+He was promoted to the rank of group captain at the start of 1954.
 In the 1958 Birthday Honours, Aitken was appointed a commander of the Order of the British Empire.
+Prior to his retirement from the RAF in 1961, he was the assistant commandant at the RAF's staff college at Andover.

-He later returned to New Zealand and settled in Porirua, where he was a justice of the peace.
+Aitken returned to New Zealand and settled in Porirua, where he worked for the National Safety Association.
+He eventually became a director of the organisation, the predecessor to the Accident Compensation Corporation.
+In his retirement, he was a justice of the peace.
 He died on 25 February 1989 at Kenepuru Hospital in Wellington.
 His remains were cremated and interred at Porirua Cemetery.
-His wife had predeceased him by five years.
+He was survived by his second wife, a daughter and two step-daughters.
+His first wife had predeceased him in 1984.